-Dear Beaumont-Cherry Valley Water District

-I am submitting this written challenge in Opposition to the proposed rate adjustments he a property owner I am concerned about the financial impact the increases will have on residents, particularly given the rising costs of living and economic challenges facing our community.
-Additionally, I request further transparency on the Justification for these adjustments and how they will directly improve water services.

-I urge the Board to reconsider these increases and explore alternative Solutions that do not disproportion ately burden residents.

-Homeowner at 40451 Lincoln st
+C2 Dear Beaumont-Cherry Valley Water District I am submitting this written challenge in opposition to the proposed rate adjustments.
+As a property owner, I am concerned about the financial impact the increases will have on residents, particularly given the rising costs of living and economic challenges facing air community Additionally, I request further transparency on the justification for these adjustments and how they will directly improve water services.
+I urge the Board to reconsider these increases and explore alternative Solutions that do not disproportion ately burden residents Sincerely Home owner at 40451 Lincoln st. MAR 0 3 202 Hand Delivered